ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/index.md

 # MongoDB

-You will learn how to access MongoDB from within your resovlers and how to translate our pagination, projection, filtering and sorting capabilities to native MongoDB queries.
+You will learn how to access MongoDB from within your resolvers and how to translate our pagination, projection, filtering and sorting capabilities to native MongoDB queries.

 [Learn more about our MongoDB integration](/docs/hotchocolate/integrations/mongodb)